thatseant/file-analyzer/README.md

+# CSV File Analyzer

-# This File Analyzer Application is written in Java and built with the MVC (Model-View-Controller) architecture.
+## This File Analyzer Application is written in Java and built with the MVC (Model-View-Controller) architecture.
 Users to load, sort, filter and analyze CSV files.

 ## Features: